 When periodontal disease is diagnosed, treatment involves safely cleaning the tooth roots and restoring the oral barrier.
 These are achieved through several types of procedures, including root planing, subgingival application of locally-acting medications, tissue grafting, and surgical closure of sites of periodontal disease.
 When periodontal disease is advanced, tooth extraction may be the only option to restore the patient’s mouth to a functional and pain-free state.

-Following treatment of periodontal disease, or before it develops, beginning a daily oral hygiene routine, which includes tooth brushing helps to maintain oral health.
+Following treatment of periodontal disease, or before it develops, beginning a daily oral hygiene routine, which includes tooth brushing helps to maintain oral health, though routine veterinary visits are still necessary.